-The following grants are available for FWT 2015.
-Individuals or groups who provide funds for an FWT grant often specify criteria for its award and specify questions or expectations if the grant is received; please read each grant description carefully to ensure your application covers all questions and you are in a position to fulfill the terms of the grant.
+Individuals or groups who provide funds for an FWT grant often specify criteria for its award and specify expectations if the grant is received.
+Please read each grant description carefully before completing your application.
 Students who receive a grant from an outside source are expected to write a thank-you letter to the grantor and may need to meet additional criteria as well, depending on the grant, including providing a reflection essay which can be shared with the donor.
 All grant recipients are required to participate in FWT Night in March (date tbd).
 The event begins with a half-hour FWT Gallery, where students have a table of artifacts that represent their FWT—posters, pamphlets, photos, videos, work completed, and more—and informally explain their work to others who visit their table.
 This is followed by a series of five-minute FWT presentations.
 Grant recipients are expected to participate by either showcasing work during the half-hour FWT Gallery or by giving a five-minute presentation.

 - Kamal Shaikh ’02 Field Work Term Scholarship.
 Offered through an endowment established by Dr. Salahuddin and Mrs. Marion Shaikh, Paul Olmer ’98, Katharine Wilson, and many alumni donors in memory of Kamal Shaikh ’02.
 This scholarship is awarded to one or two international students interested in science or drama.
 Funding is based on need and number of eligible students.
-The total amount available is typically between $1,000–$1,500, which may be awarded to one student or divided between two students.
-Recipients of the scholarship will be required to share their work publicly through the FWT Success event and write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.
+The total amount available is typically between $1,000 and $1,500, which may be awarded to one student or divided between two students.
+Recipients of the scholarship will be required to share their work publicly through the FWT Night event in March, and write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.

 - Robert Gary Miller ’86 Field Work Term Scholarship.
 Offered through an endowment established by Robert’s parents Marvin and Madelyn Miller, family members, friends, and alumni in memory of Robert (“Robby”) Gary Miller ’86.
 This scholarship is awarded each year to one or more outstanding Social Science students to help underwrite the FWTs of financially eligible students.
-The annual scholarship amounts vary, but typically range between $1,000–$1,500 and, depending on the number of qualified applicants nominated by the committee, may be divided among multiple students.
-Scholarship recipients will be required to share their work publicly through the FWT Success event and write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.
+The annual scholarship amounts vary, but typically range between $1,000 and $1,500 and, depending on the number of qualified applicants nominated by the committee, may be divided among multiple students.
+Scholarship recipients will be required to share their work publicly through the FWT Night event in March, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.

 - The Emily Kassier ’14 Field Work Term Scholarship for Teaching.
 Offered through a gift of the family and friends of Emily Kassier ’14 in her memory.
-The grants of $1000 will be awarded to two students with an interest in teaching who are doing an FWT in the area of education.
-Grant recipients will be required to share their work publicly through the FWT Success event and write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.
+The grants of $500 will be awarded to two students with an interest in teaching who are doing an FWT in the area of education.
+Grant recipients will be required to share their work publicly through the FWT Night event in March, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.

 - The Chris Conroy ’12 Field Work Term Scholarship for Writing.
 This grant is made available through a gift of the family and friends of Chris Conroy.
 According to his family, Bennington College was for Chris a place of exploration, articulation and dynamic learning in community, where ideas are "felt, wrestled, and courted.”
 The award(s) will be available to third or fourth year students who are emerging writers and/or who will be focusing on writing during their FWT.
 The grant stipulates that preference be given to students who are studying literature and/or film, as well as to students who will be spending their FWT working with the vulnerable and underserved.
 The total amount available is $1,000 per year, which may be awarded to one student or divided between two.
-Scholarship recipients will be required to share their work publicly through the FWT Success event and must be willing to write a thank-you letter and share their FWT reflective project with the donors.
-(Recipients are not eligible to choose the Debrief Discussion reflective project.)
+Scholarship recipients will be required to share their work publicly through the FWT Night event in March and write a thank-you letter to and share their FWT reflective essay with the donors.

 - FWT Grant.
 Offered through the FWT & CDO.
 This grant program is open to all students.
-Funds vary based on FWT budget approval, but are generally range between $300–$600.
-For 2015 there will be $25,000 offered.
+Funds vary based on FWT budget approval, but are generally range between $250 and $600.
+Typically, approximately $25,000 is awarded.
 The committee seeks to provide as many students with as much money as possible, while meeting a reasonable amount of the student’s need.
-Recipients of the FWT grant will need to share their work publicly through the FWT Success event.
+Recipients of the FWT grant will need to share their work publicly through the FWT Night event in March.